keyboardio/Kaleidoscope/README.md

 The plugin provides two methods on the `HeatmapEffect` object:

-### `.configure(updateFrequency)`

-> Sets up the update frequency of the heatmap, to update every `updateFrequency`
-> milliseconds.
-Updating the heatmap incurs a significant performance penalty,
-> and should not be done too often.
-Doing it too rarely, on the other hand, make
-> it much less useful.
-One has to strike a reasonable balance.
->
-> Defaults to *500*.

 ### `.activate()`

 > When called, immediately activates the Heatmap effect.
 Mostly useful in the
 > `setup()` method of the Sketch, or in macros that are meant to switch to the
 > heatmap effect, no matter where we are in the list.

+### `.timeOut`

+> The number of milliseconds to wait between updating the heatmap.
+Updating the
+> heatmap incurs a significant performance penalty, and should not be done too
+> often.
+Doing it too rarely, on the other hand, make it much less useful.
+One
+> has to strike a reasonable balance.
+>
+> Not strictly a method, it is a variable one can assign a new value to.
+>
+> Defaults to *500*.

 ## Further reading